mlehotay/ier/IER/IER-specification.md

 All other IER documents (theory, dynamics, mathematics, ethics applications, diagnostics, or commentary) are **non-normative derivatives**.
 They introduce **no criteria, thresholds, sufficiency conditions, or necessity claims**.

-> **If any statement in another IER document appears to conflict with this Specification, the Specification takes precedence and the conflicting statement is void.**
+> **If any statement in another IER document conflicts with this Specification, the Specification takes precedence and the conflicting statement is void.**

 ---